Nerium: Ornamental gardening

 Oleander is a vigorous grower in warm subtropical regions, where it is extensively used as an ornamental plant in parks, along roadsides and in private gardens.
 It is most commonly grown in its natural shrub form, but can be trained into a small tree with a single trunk.
 Hardy versions like white, red and pink oleander will tolerate occasional light frost down to -10 C, though the leaves may be damaged.
-The toxicity of oleander renders it deer-resistant and its large size makes for a good windbreak – as such it is frequently planted as a hedge along property lines and in agricultural settings.
+The toxicity of oleander renders it deer-resistant and its large size makes for a good windbreak; as such it is frequently planted as a hedge along property lines and in agricultural settings.

 The plant is tolerant of poor soils, intense heat, salt spray, and sustained drought – although it will flower and grow more vigorously with regular water.
 Although it does not require pruning to thrive and bloom, oleander can become unruly with age and older branches tend to become gangly, with new growth emerging from the base.
 For this reason gardeners are advised to prune mature shrubs in the autumn to shape and induce lush new growth and flowering for the following spring.
 Unless they wish to harvest the seeds, many gardeners choose to prune away the seedpods that form on spent flower clusters, which are a drain on energy.
 Propagation can be made from cuttings, where they can readily root after being placed in water or in rich organic potting material, like compost.

 In Mediterranean climates oleanders can be expected to bloom from April through October, with the heaviest bloom usually occurring between May and June.
-Free-flowering varieties like 'Petite Salmon' or 'Mont Blanc' require no period of rest and can flower continuously throughout the year if the weather remains warm.
+Free-flowering cultivars like 'Petite Salmon' or 'Mont Blanc' require no period of rest and can flower continuously throughout the year if the weather remains warm.

 In cold winter climates, oleander is a popular summer potted plant readily available at most nurseries.
-They require frequent heavy watering and fertilizing as compared to being planted in the ground, but oleander is nonetheless an ideal flowering shrub for patios and other spaces with hot sunshine.
+They require frequent heavy watering and fertilising as compared to being planted in the ground, but oleander is nonetheless an ideal flowering shrub for patios and other spaces with hot sunshine.
 During the winter they should be moved indoors, ideally into an unheated greenhouse or basement where they can be allowed to go dormant.
 Once they are dormant they require little light and only occasional watering.
-Placing them in a space with central heating and poor air flow can make them susceptible to a variety of pests – aphids, mealybugs, oleander scale, whitefly and spider mites.
+Placing them in a space with central heating and poor air flow can make them susceptible to a variety of pests, including aphids, mealy bugs, oleander scale, whitefly and spider mites.